What is independent advocacy?

 - speak for you when you want to speak for yourself.

 Your rights to advocacy

-Local councils must involve people in decisions about their care and support.
+Local councils (local authorities in Scotland) must involve people in decisions about their care and support.
 No matter how complex your needs, they are required by law to help you:

 - express your feelings and wishes